Is your violin, viola, cello, or bass rattling or buzzing? Does it make these noises only on certain strings or notes?

 7. Check Fine Tuners (string adjusters).
 If a fine tuner tuned down as far as it goes, the screw can rattle around.
 Also, most fine tuners are held onto the tailpiece by a small nut, which if loose, can also rattle.
 These are usually noticeable by a high-pitched rattle, especially on one string.

 8. Does the buzz only happen on open strings?
 If a string buzzes when played open, especially when plucked, this is likely due to a low nut or high fingerboard near the nut, the small grooved piece of ebony or bone that holds up the strings at the top of the fingerboard.
-This will need the attention and opinion of a skilled luthier to address.
+This will need the attention and opinion of a skilled luthier to address, be it viola open strings or open strings of any other stringed instrument.

 9. Look for open seams.
+Why is my cello or viola buzzing?
+It could be attributed to open seams!
 The top and back plates of violins, violas, cellos, and basses are glued to the ribs with a very specific type of hide-glue.
-The characteristics of this glue allows for the instrument to resonate well and to be disassembled, but it also makes these seams succeptible to opening up from changes in temperature or humidity.
+The characteristics of this glue allows for the instrument to resonate well and to be disassembled, but it also makes these seams susceptible to opening up from changes in temperature or humidity.
 An open seam is not a terribly big deal, you will simply need to bring the instrument to a luthier for repair.
 To look for open seams, you can trace around each seam with a thin piece of paper, until the paper slips into the seam, revealing it.

 10. Give your instrument a light shake.
-Is there something in it?
+Isyour stringed instrument buzzing and rattling because there is something in it?
 If you can remove the piece by simply turning the instrument over and letting it fall from the f-hole, that is best.
 If you can't see the object or if it is sizeable, it may be better to bring the instrument to a luthier.
 Never vigorously shake your instrument!

-11. There are other possible causes for unwanted rattling or buzzing that simply can't be detected but by a trained luthier.
+11. There are other possible causes for unwanted rattling or buzzing of a stringed instrument, be it the violin - the highest pitched stringed instrument - or any other.
+These simply can't be detected but by a trained luthier.
 If none of the above solutions work for you, bring your instrument to a luthier or repair shop.

 Thank you for reading, and please subscribe to receive updates on our blog!